Jump Statement in Java: Break, Continue and Return

 From the above output, we can see that the break jump statements were executed properly.
 Before fulfilling the condition, all the elements were getting printed.

 When the condition is matched, the inner statement will be printed & break is executed.
 No other remaining statements are executed.
 So, the compiler gets out of the loop.
-As there is no next statement present, the program gets ended.
+As there is no next statement present, the program ends.

-How To Implement Break Statement In Java As Goto Statements?
+• How To Implement Break Statement In Java As Goto Statement?

 public class Main